nil4/ANCM-AnyApp/Readme.md

   Fortunately, ANCM allows specifying the port to use (as opposed to generating a random port every time) through an environment variable.

-  Therefore, in this demo, the backend app port is be hardcoded in both [`run-docker.cmd`](https://github.com/nil4/ANCM-AnyApp/blob/4c786184be6b90b782866c4c7844eb65c1ac80ad/run-docker.cmd#L5) and [`docker/Web.config`](https://github.com/nil4/ANCM-AnyApp/blob/4c786184be6b90b782866c4c7844eb65c1ac80ad/docker/Web.config#L19).
+  Therefore, in this demo, the backend app port has to be hardcoded in both [`run-docker.cmd`](https://github.com/nil4/ANCM-AnyApp/blob/4c786184be6b90b782866c4c7844eb65c1ac80ad/run-docker.cmd#L5) and [`docker/Web.config`](https://github.com/nil4/ANCM-AnyApp/blob/4c786184be6b90b782866c4c7844eb65c1ac80ad/docker/Web.config#L19).

 - Note the `disableProcessIdCheck="true"` setting in [`docker/Web.config`](https://github.com/nil4/ANCM-AnyApp/blob/4c786184be6b90b782866c4c7844eb65c1ac80ad/docker/Web.config#L17)

-  This is a setting added by the ANCM fork, and is required here because ANCM version 2 expects the process *it* launched (or one of its child processes) to be listening on the configured port.
+  This is a setting added by the ANCM fork, and is *required* here because ANCM version 2 expects the process *it* launched (or one of its child processes) to be listening on the configured port.
 However, while the user program `docker.exe` *triggers* a container to start, the running container is *actually hosted* by a system service (`com.docker.service`&mdash;the Docker daemon), and it is *this service* that actually opens the port that ANCM needs to proxy to.

-  When the `disableProcessIdCheck` is set to `false` (the default value), ANCM will successfully launch `docker.exe`, but then will time out trying to find the listening port (`18000`) attached to the `docker.exe` process, and because there is no such port, it will eventually give up and consider the process launch failed.
+  When the `disableProcessIdCheck` is set to `false` (the default value), ANCM will successfully launch `docker.exe`, but will then try to find the listening port (`18000`) attached to the `docker.exe` process.
+As the port is actually hosted by `com.docker.service`, ANCM will eventually time out and declare the process launch failed.

-  Setting `disableProcessIdCheck="true"` turns off this check, allowing ANCM to proxy to an existing port, regardless of which process opens it.
+  Setting `disableProcessIdCheck="true"` turns off this check, allowing ANCM to proxy to an existing port, regardless of *which process* owns it.

 - The `run-docker.cmd` file [explicitly stops](https://github.com/nil4/ANCM-AnyApp/blob/master/run-docker.cmd#L15-L16)
   the Docker container when IIS Express exits, to release the port it listens on.